wjgilmore/dreamfactory-book/docs/chapter03.md

 ## Interacting with Your API via the API Docs Tab

 The `Service Saved Successfully` message which appears following successful generation of a new REST API is rather anticlimactic, because this simple message really doesn't convey exactly how much tedious work DreamFactory has just saved you and your team.
-Not only did it generate a fully-featured REST API, but also secured it from unauthorized access and additionally generated interactive [Swagger documentation](TODO) for all of your endpoints!
+Not only did it generate a fully-featured REST API, but also secured it from unauthorized access and additionally generated interactive [OpenAPI documentation](https://swagger.io/) for all of your endpoints!
 If you haven't used Swagger before, you're in for a treat because it's a really amazing tool which allows developers to get familiar with an API without being first required to write any code.
 Further, each endpoint is documented with details about both the input parameters and response.

 To access your new API's documentation, click on the `API Docs` tab located at the top of the screen: